Tax Planning Strategies and Top Considerations for Architects and Engineers

 Nexus is a legal term that refers to a connection between a taxpayer and a state, and it must be established before a state can legally impose tax.
 Nexus can be established through physical presence, such as having an office location, remote employees, or traveling to job sites.
 Nexus can also be established through economic presence, which is generated by revenue from job sites in a state, even if there’s no physical presence.

-Understanding nexus is an important consideration for architects who have jobs in multiple states.
+Understanding nexus is an important consideration for architects and engineers who have jobs in multiple states.
 Failure to comply with state tax laws can result in penalties and fines.
-By taking a proactive approach to nexus, architects can avoid potential exposures and ensure they are following state tax laws.
+By taking a proactive approach to nexus, architects and engineers can avoid potential exposures and ensure they are following state tax laws.
 This may include reviewing their business activities in each state, tracking revenue associated with job sites, and understanding the revenue thresholds for economic nexus.

 Pass-Through Entity Tax (PTET) Elections